Skip to content

 A Gift from Poseidon

-Literally out of the blue, here it comes, joining the “buffet”, it’s big, it’s slow, it’s hungry.
-It’s a Whale shark, and it’s beautiful!
+Literally out of the blue, here it comes, joining the “buffet.”
+It’s big, it’s slow, it’s hungry.
+It’s a whale shark, and it’s beautiful!

 IMAGE ABOVE: Whale shark (Rhincodon typus) emerging from the bait ball.